 Marisa R. Lincoln

-Marisa Lincoln is Senior Counsel in Lozano Smith's Walnut Creek office.
+Marisa Lincoln is a Partner in Lozano Smith's Walnut Creek office.
 She has experience working with school districts, community colleges, and county offices of education with an emphasis in personnel/labor relations and charter school law.
 Ms. Lincoln is one of the firm's specialists in the area of classified and certificated personnel matters.
 Ms. Lincoln's experience includes:

 - Advising and representing clients with regard to employee discipline including termination proceedings